Patient education: Skin burns (Beyond the Basics)

 When to seek help — If you have any of the following, you should call your healthcare provider.

-- If the burn is large (greater than 3 inches or 7.5 cm) or deep (deep partial-thickness or full thickness) (see 'Burn type' below)
+●If the burn is large (greater than 3 inches or 7.5 cm) or deep (any partial-thickness or full thickness).
+If you have any doubt about whether the burn is large or deep, it is best to see a healthcare provider. (see 'Burn type' below)

 Burn type — Burns were previously classified as first, second, third, or fourth degree, based on the thickness of the skin burned.
 This system is being replaced with a system that better describes which burns require surgical treatment.